モロッコ

 • Breakfast

-• Volubilis ruins Visit the ruins of Volubilis.
+• Volubilis ruins Visit the Volubilis ruins.

 • Morocco - Fes

-• Private car transfer Return to the riad.
+• Private transfer Return to the riad.

 • Dinner